FairRootGroup/FairMQ/fairmq/shmem/README.md

 With default arguments the monitor will run indefinitely with no output, and clean up shared memory segment if it is open and no heartbeats from devices arrive within a timeout period.
 It can be further customized with following parameters:

-  `--session <arg>`: customize the name of the shared memory segment via the session name (default is "default").
+  `--session <arg>`: for which session to run the monitor (default is "default").
+The actual ressource names will be built out of session id, user id (hashed and truncated).
   `--cleanup`: start monitor, perform cleanup of the memory and quit.
+  `--shmid <arg>`: if provided, this shmem id will be used instead of the one generated from session id.
+Use this if you know the name of the shared memory ressource, but do not have the used session id.
   `--self-destruct`: run until the memory segment is closed (either naturally via cleanup performed by devices or in case of a crash (no heartbeats within timeout)).
   `--interactive`: run interactively, with detailed segment details and user input for various shmem operations.
   `--timeout <arg>`: specifiy the timeout for the heartbeats from shmem transports in milliseconds (default 5000).